Plainsman Museum, NebraskaHistorical & Cultural Sites

 Getting There & Parking

-For those traveling with electric vehicles, Aurora also has charging stations available at the Edgerton Explorit Center (208 16th Street) and the Hamilton County Food Pantry (1118 N Street), both of which are nearby.
+For visitors with electric vehicles, there are charging stations available nearby in Aurora, including one at the Edgerton Explorit Center (208 16th Street) and another at the Hamilton County Food Pantry (1118 N Street).
+This ensures that modern travelers can explore historical sites with ease.

 Top Things to Do

-• Experience the One-Room Schoolhouse: Visit District 66 Fairview School, which was in use from 1874 to 1954, offering a poignant look at early education.
+• Experience the One-Room Schoolhouse: The District 66 Fairview School, in use from 1874 to 1954, provides a nostalgic and educational look at early rural education.
 This exhibit is also seasonal, open from April to October.

-• Visit the Blacksmith Shop: While currently closed for renovations, this exhibit, originally owned by William Grieser of Hampton, NE, is a seasonal attraction typically open from April to October.
+Note that the Blacksmith Shop exhibit is currently closed for renovations, but is typically open seasonally from April to October.

 Best Time to Visit

-Determining the best time to visit the Plainsman Museum largely depends on your preferences for weather and whether you want to experience all seasonal exhibits.
+Determining the best time to visit Plainsman Museum largely depends on your interests, particularly whether you wish to experience all outdoor exhibits and local events.

 Where to Stay Nearby